curiousmockingbird/team-week-backend/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Copyright (c) _24 Nov, 2022_ _Helen Lehrer, Keisha Marie, Kelly Bruce, Tiberius Lockett, Harold Mesa_
+Copyright (c) _24 Nov, 2022_ _Harold Mesa, Helen Lehrer, Keisha Marie, Kelly Bruce, and Tiberius Lockett_